LenweSaralonde/Musician/README.md

 Check the full mapping in [Musician.MidiMapping.lua](https://github.com/LenweSaralonde/Musician/blob/master/constants/Musician.MidiMapping.lua) for details.

 Unfortunately, due to limitations of the WoW UI, velocity and controls (volume, padding, pitch bend, modulation…) are not supported.
-The polypohony is roughly 12 notes.
+The polypohony may be limited for some players, try to avoid songs having more than 12 simultaneous notes.

 Limitations and known issues
 ----------------------------